GlobalWebIndex/weak-css/README.md

 ### Side-Effects in CSS

 is [Philip Walton's article describing problems with CSS](https://philipwalton.com/articles/side-effects-in-css/).
-Author prefers BEM as solution for problems he describes but we still consider this to be really high quality resource about this topic.
+Author prefers BEM as solution for problems he describes but we still consider this to be really high quality resource for this topic.

 ## :raised_hands:  Final Thoughts